truust-io/docs.truust.io/content/developers.md

 Webhooks are necessary only for behind-the-scenes transactions.
 Most requests (e.g., creating links) generate results that are reported synchronously to your code.
 These do not require webhooks for verification.

+To configure a webhook, you'll need to:

+1. Create a webhook destination URL on your server
+2. Create a new webhook in the Dashboard by entering your webhook destination URL and selecting at least one type of event for the webhook to fire on
+3. Set up your server to parse incoming webhooks
+4. Test your webhook handling code

-### Events
+### Notifications

-Here is a complete list with all the available events we will trigger for your account:
+Here is a complete list with all the available notifications we will trigger for your account:

 - `Order Published` - The order has been succesfully paid
 - `Order Failed` - There has been an error completing the payment